 Lockers are assigned and students are required to remain in lockers assigned to them.
+Locker combinations will be given upon request.
 Lockers are school property and any damage done to a locker will be the responsibility of the students assigned to that locker.
 We suggest that you not share your locker combination with others as you are responsible for your school property such as textbooks, library materials, etc. You use the school lockers and P.E. lockers at your own risk.
 Only school issued locks are authorized.
 ALWAYS LOCK YOUR LOCKER!